CrossTheRoadElec/Phoenix6-Documentation/source/docs/yearly-changes/yearly-changelog.rst

 Swerve has seen a number of enhancements.
 We've added a ``LinearPath`` API that generates a linear path between two poses with constant velocity and acceleration limits.
 A ``WheelForceCalculator`` has also been added that calculates the wheel force feedforwards to apply for the given target robot accelerations or change in ``ChassisSpeeds``, based on the robot mass and MOI.

+Additionally, the ``SeedFieldCentric(Rotation2d)`` overload has been added to reset the heading of the robot to the given operator-perspective heading.
+The generated swerve project Telemetry class has also been updated to log using the new WPILib Struct and Struct array ``SignalLogger`` support.

 Additional Language Support for C#
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^